dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/examples/CertOfPart-VC-presentation.md

-# Certificate of Participation – EBSI Compliant Example
+# Certificate of Participation – EDC-W3C Compliant Example

-This document presents a converted **Certificate of Participation** in Verifiable Credential (VC) format, compliant with the **European Blockchain Services Infrastructure (EBSI)**.
+This document presents a converted **Certificate of Participation** in Verifiable Credential (VC) format, compliant with the EDC-W3C **European Blockchain Services Infrastructure (EBSI)**.
 It includes:

 - A compliant VC (unsigned)
 - A signed version of the VC (simulated)